 By three months of age, your baby should appreciate the routine change between day and night.
 You can also reinforce these concepts using certain practices and lifestyle changes.

+What are things to help baby sleep?
 You should start with decreasing stimulating activities near bedtime.
 But this reduction will have a limited effect if your baby is not following a proper routine during the day.

 By routine, I do not mean that you need a strict activity routine for your baby at 4 months age.
 In fact, at this age babies cannot follow routine because of their growth spurts and development needs.